jacknohairwax/cth-repair-arxiv-labmt-project/README.md

 *Figure 2.
 Per-abstract `mean_happiness` by category.
-The mean-of-means in Figure 1 is a single number per category; this boxplot shows that the underlying per-abstract variation **substantially overlaps across categories**, which is the visual reason the section section 9 limits how the mean differences should be read.*
+The mean-of-means in Figure 1 is a single number per category; this boxplot shows that the underlying per-abstract variation **substantially overlaps across categories**, which is the visual reason the section 9 limits how the mean differences should be read.*

 ### 8.4 Coverage by category